The Council - Episode 1: The Mad Ones Review

 The Council - Episode 1: The Mad Ones

-By Kevin Mitchell Posted on March 16, 2018
+By Kevin Mitchell | Posted: March 16, 2018

 The first game from the newly formed independent French studio, comprised of former Cyanide Studio and Ubisoft employees, promises character growth and long-lasting consequences.
 Although it may be too early to ascertain what those consequences will do considering only the first episode has been released, The Mad Ones shows grit.
-The game’s unique skills system almost has shaped the enthralling narrative to my choices.
-With a wildly outrageous cast of characters, The Council may surprise you with how well rounded the characters feel and their reactions to your dialogue choices and decisions you make.
+The game's unique skills system has shaped the enthralling narrative to my choices.
+With a wildly outrageous cast of characters, The Council may surprise you with how well-rounded the characters feel and their reactions to your dialogue choices and decisions you make.

 Outside of handling your interactions in the environment, skills play a pivotal role in leading conversations one way or another, but also are key to completing confrontations with the other guests.
 These social engagements include multiple steps where you need to be as persuasive as possible, and they significantly influence how the story plays out.
 Every situation is different, and not every skill is appropriate.
-Each of the high-profile guests, and even the servants have hidden sets of immunities and vulnerabilities tied to their unique personalities (another reason I decided to go the Detective route to get a better understanding of how to “read” characters).
-Immunities make some of your choices ineffective, such as trying to debate The newly elected President of the United States George Washington in politics.
+Each of the high-profile guests, and even the servants, have hidden sets of immunities and vulnerabilities tied to their unique personalities (another reason I decided to go the Detective route to get a better understanding of how to "read" characters).
+Immunities make some of your choices ineffective, such as trying to debate the newly elected President of the United States, George Washington, in politics.
 On the opposite side of the spectrum, exploiting vulnerabilities once discovered is crucial, giving you the upper hand.

-Opportunities may present themselves in between or even during conversations, which at first took me off guard as I wasn’t expecting these quick-time events.
+Opportunities may present themselves in between or even during conversations, which at first took me off guard as I wasn't expecting these quick-time events.
 You are given a very short amount of time to move the cursor to highlight a point in the scene.
-These do not consume effort points, and open up unique dialogue options or actions that would be missed otherwise.
-Sometimes there are multiple points, especially if you are specializing as a detective and the decision is up to you on which one to pursue.
+These do not consume effort points and open up unique dialogue options or actions that would be missed otherwise.
+Sometimes there are multiple points, especially if you are specializing as a detective, and the decision is up to you on which one to pursue.

 As the first episode of The Council, much of your time is spent learning about the colorful cast of characters, although it generally focused on only a few of them, briefly touching upon the rest that appears close to the end of the episode.
 During the early parts of the episode, you'll be focused on exploring the beautifully crafted mansion and studying the highly detailed works of art hanging in every room.
 Consumables are littered throughout, giving you the edge during conversations by replenishing your effort points, letting you see both immunities and vulnerabilities, negating the effort point cost, or curing you of negative status alterations you have acquired, such as being intoxicated.
 Being drunk hides any dialogue timer elements during conversations.